 The chance of contracting COVID-19 is low for individuals who are not located in an area where COVID-19 is spreading, or for those who have not traveled from one of those areas or have not been in close contact with someone who has and is feeling unwell.
 The risk becomes more serious for those who are located in an area where an outbreak of COVID-19 is occurring.
 Such individuals should follow advice issued by national and local health authorities.
 Although COVID-19 causes only mild illness for most people, the virus can make some people very ill.
 More rarely, the disease can be fatal.
 Older people, and those with preexisting medical conditions (such as high blood pressure, heart problems, or diabetes), appear to be more vulnerable.
 Standard recommendations to prevent the spread of infection include regular hand washing, and covering mouth and nose when coughing and sneezing.
 Avoidance of close contact with anyone showing symptoms of respiratory illness, especially coughing and sneezing, is important as well.

 Massive efforts are being undertaken by scientists and pharmaceutical companies around the world in order to develop a vaccine or specific antiviral therapies to prevent or treat COVID-19 infection.
 Until the disease is brought under full control, uninfected individuals (except for properly protected health-care professionals) need to avoid contact with afflicted persons.
 In general, those infected with COVID-19 should receive supportive treatment based on their clinical presentation—that is, to help relieve symptoms in relatively mild cases or to ensure respiratory function in the most severe cases.
 In December 2020, the United Kingdom, the European Union, and the United States granted emergency use authorization to a vaccine developed jointly by Pfizer in the United States and BioNTech in Germany.
 In addition, another vaccine developed by Moderna in Cambridge, Massachusetts, was approved for emergency use in the United States as well.
 Moreover, a vaccine developed by AstraZeneca and Oxford University was granted emergency use approval in the United Kingdom in late December 2020 and in the European Union in late January 2021.
 Another effective vaccine developed by Johnson & Johnson in the United States was approved for emergency use in the United States in late February 2021.
-Various SARS-CoV-2 mutations have appeared as well, which may be somewhat resistant to the various vaccines developed so far.
-For example, mutant strains of the coronavirus in South Africa, Brazil, and the United Kingdom are being evaluated and tracked closely by epidemiologists because these strains have been detected in other locations around the world.
+Various SARS-CoV-2 mutations have appeared as well, which may be more transmissible.
+For example, mutant strains of the coronavirus in India, South Africa, Brazil, and the United Kingdom are being evaluated and tracked closely by epidemiologists because these strains have been detected in other locations around the world.
+So far, the approved vaccines have shown protection against the variants.
 See also: Critical care medicine; Searching for a COVID-19 vaccine